EVE-University/aa-package-monitor/README.md

 `PACKAGE_MONITOR_EXCLUDE_PACKAGES`|Names of distribution packages to be excluded.|`[]` `PACKAGE_MONITOR_INCLUDE_PACKAGES`|Names of additional distribution packages to be monitored.|`[]` `PACKAGE_MONITOR_NOTIFICATIONS_ENABLED`|Whether to notify when an update is available for a currently installed distribution package.|`False`
+`PACKAGE_MONITOR_NOTIFICATIONS_REPEAT`|Whether to repeat notifying about the same updates.|`False` `PACKAGE_MONITOR_NOTIFICATIONS_TIMEOUT`|Timeout of sending update notifications to admins in hours.
+0 = disabled, which means notifications about new updates are sent without delay once they have been identified by the periodic task (e.g. usually runs every hour).|`0`
 `PACKAGE_MONITOR_PROTECTED_PACKAGES`|Names of protected packages.
 Updates can include requirements for updating other packages, which can potentially break the current AA installation.
 For example: You have Django 4.2 installed and an update to a package requires Django 5 or higher.
 Then installing that package may break your installation.
 When enabled Package Monitor will not show updates, which would cause an indirect update of a protected package.
 And empty list disables this feature.|`['allianceauth', 'django']`
 `PACKAGE_MONITOR_SHOW_ALL_PACKAGES`|Whether to show all distribution packages, as opposed to only showing packages that contain Django apps.|`True`
 `PACKAGE_MONITOR_SHOW_EDITABLE_PACKAGES`|Whether to show distribution packages installed as editable.
 Since version information about editable packages is often outdated, this type of packages are not shown by default.|`False`